ruby-ore/ore/GemspecYML.md

 If the description is not listed, it will default to the `summary`.

+## license

+The license of the project can be listed like so:

+    license: MIT

+Multiple licenses can also be listed:

+    license:
+     - LGPL-2.1
+     - GPL-2

 ## authors

 The authors of the project can be listed like so: